georgychen/WDT_Random_Generator/README.md

 # WDT_Random_Generator
-A random nuber generator for arduino, especially targeted for program startup.
+A random number generator for arduino, especially targeted for program startup.

 This is an arduino library to create random numbers.
 It uses WDT (watch dog timer) and timer 0 to create a 8-bit number each time the getWdtRandom() function is called.